 One practical way to accomplish this is to think through the terms and language you use.
 For example, every company and area of expertise has its own set of acronyms and using them in a presentation effectively alienates a segment of any audience.
 As you prepare ask yourself, “is there language or technical terms in my presentation that the least technical person in the room would not immediately understand?”
 If so, consider changing your language or saying a full phrase instead of the acronym to include the entirety of the audience.

 As we stated earlier, if you are an expert you do not want to be simplistic when you speak – that is, to ignore the complexity of the work that you do.
 But, if you want to connect with your audience you do need to find a simple, clear way to present the information.

 An effective way to accomplish this, is to focus on one thing.
 Ask yourself, if I ran into someone two weeks after this presentation, what is the one thing I hope they would remember?
-This can make your preparation more effective by allowing you to focus on presenting one key idea with great clarity rather than feeling the pressure to present multiple complex ideas, which will inevitably leave the audience overwhelmed.
+This makes your preparation more effective by allowing you to focus on presenting one key idea with great clarity rather than feeling the pressure to present multiple complex ideas, which will inevitably leave the audience overwhelmed.

 Use Metaphor and Personal Stories to Illustrate your Idea

 Metaphor and stories are effective ways to explain complicated ideas to a novice audience.
 As an expert getting ready to present, take a look at the points in your presentation and ask yourself, “what is this like?”

 If you are saying something is small, is it small like a thimble compared to the moon or like a sedan compared to an SUV?
 If you are explaining a process, is there some common life experience you can compare this process to?
 Is it like learning to ride a bike or cooking a meal?